chandanashetty31/rock_paper_scissors/README.md

-# 🎮 Rock - Paper - Scissors Game
+# 🎮 Rock - Paper - Scissors

 A simple and interactive **Rock-Paper-Scissors** game built using **HTML, CSS, and JavaScript**.
 This project allows a user to play against the computer.
 Scores are tracked, and the winner is displayed after each round.